Gold Migration Lawyers has closed. Our team is here to support their former clients. Get a FREE Consultation

 Understanding what comes next is crucial, whether you are a student, a skilled worker, a partner visa applicant, or applying for a visitor visa.
 Knowing your responsibilities, what required documents might be needed, and how to track your visa status can make the entire post-lodgement phase much smoother.
 Australian Migration Lawyers can provide expert guidance through every stage, ensuring you are well-prepared for any requests from the Australian government.

 Once your visa application is submitted, it officially enters the processing system.
-An assessing officer from the Department of Home Affairs will be assigned to your case to review the information provided and the evidence you have supplied.
+A case officer from the Department of Home Affairs will be assigned to your case to review the information provided and the evidence you have supplied.
 The journey from lodgement to a visa grant is not passive.
 Your timely and accurate responses are critical to a successful outcome.

 During this time, it is essential to monitor your ImmiAccount for any communications or requests from the Department.
 The complexity and specifics of this stage can vary depending on the visa subclasses you have applied for and your individual circumstances.